-Each time you activate another plugin, you’ll need to check on the issue again.
-Because of this, it’s easiest to keep two tabs or windows open in your browser: one with the Plugins page open, the other with the issue location open.
+Each time you activate another plugin, check on the issue again.
+To accomplish this, it’s easiest to keep two browser tabs or windows open, one showing the Plugins page and the other showing the issue location.

-How to Check for Theme Conflicts
+Checking for Theme Conflicts

 These themes are fairly simple and follow strict standards, which makes them good for testing.
-If you’re already using one of these themes, just be sure to switch to one you’ve never used before.
+If you’re already using one of these themes, then switch to one you’ve never used before.

-When you’re ready to switch your theme, you’ll need to go to Appearance » Themes.
-From there, you can search for Twentyseventeen (or one of the other recent default themes) and activate it.
+When you’re ready to switch your theme, go to Appearance » Themes.
+From here, click on Add New and search for “Twenty Twenty-One” (or one of the other recent default themes).

 What to Do After Locating a Conflict

-1. Contact the plugin or theme’s support team
+1. Contact the Plugin or Theme’s Support Team